Koverse/documentation/docs/source/installguide.rst

 PostgreSQL Setup
 ^^^^^^^^^^^^^^^^

 Koverse stores metadata about Data Collections, Users, Transforms, etc in an RDBMS such as PostgreSQL.
 These instructions assume PostgreSQL has already been installed.
 In an environment where Cloudera Manager is used, Koverse can leverage the PostgreSQL database that is installed via Cloudera Manager.
+If you wish to use a different password than the default 'koverse1234', you will need to follow the procedure in :ref:`AppendixA` for encoding this password before putting it into the *koverse-server.properties* file.

 Cloudera Manager Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~